datanav/docs/concepts.rst

 Systems
 =======

-A *system* is any database or API that could be used as a source of data for Sesam or as the target of entities coming out of Sesam.
+A :ref:`system <system_section>` is any database or API that could be used as a source of data for Sesam or as the target of entities coming out of Sesam.
 The system components provide a way to represent the actual systems being connected or integrated.

 The system component has a couple of uses.
 Firstly it can be used to introspect the underlying system and provide back lists of possible 'source' or 'sink' targets.
 Often this information can be used on the command line or in the *Sesam Management Studio* to quickly and efficiently configure how Sesam consumes or delivers data.